 EducationDr.
 Khokhar earned his bachelor’s degree in electrical engineering from the University of Engineering and Technology in Lahore, Pakistan; his master’s degree in computer engineering from Syracuse University; and his Ph.D. in computer engineering from the University of Southern California.

+Brief BiographyDr.
+Khokhar previously served as Chair and Professor in the Department of Electrical and Computer Engineering at the Illinois Institute of Technology in Chicago, Illinois.
+He has also served as Professor and Director of Graduate Studies in the Department of Electrical and Computer Engineering at the University of Illinois, Chicago.
 Dr. Khokhar has received various types of scholarly recognition and awards, including the NSF CAREER Award in 1998 for his work on multi-threaded algorithms for multimedia applications.
 In 1996, he won an Outstanding Paper Award for his presentation at the International Conference on Parallel Processing.
 He has served as associate editor on the editorial board of numerous journals.
 Khokhar was elected an Institute of Electrical and Electronics Engineers (IEEE) Fellow in 2009 for his work on multimedia computing and databases, and he is a member of the Honor’s Society Phi Kappa Phi.

 - Y. Keshtkarjahromi, H. Seferoglu, R. Ansari, A. Khokhar, “Device-to-Device Networking Meets Cellular via Network Coding,” IEEE/ACM Transactions on Networking, accepted to appear, 2017.